NRCan-IETS-CE-O-HBC/HTAP-projects/NBC-tiered-code/solar-threshold-study/documentation.md

 >  **NOTE**: The scope of this study specifically excludes examining whether or not a home will require cooling, or appropriate performance levels for cooling equipment.
 The metrics proposed in this study, and the data collected to support them will be inadequate to examine these other issues.
 If they are important for future codes, additional studies will be required.

 -  **The metric will be computed using the reference house approach**.
 We recognize that housing design tools predict cooling with different degrees of accuracy.
 As part of this with the requirement, the designer must compare the cooling loads for the proposed design to those of the reference house.
-If the the proposed design's predicted cooling loads do not exceed the reference house by more than ==X%==, then the home will be deemed to comply with this requirement.
+If the the proposed design's predicted cooling loads do not exceed the reference house then the home will be deemed to comply with this requirement.
--  **The requirement shall not restrict appropriate passive solar design.** The metric (and threshold ==X%==) will be chosen to permit designers enough flexibility to design a home to well-known passive solar principles (south glazing =~ 4-6% of floor area, windows are protected by appropriate overhangs, N/E/W glazing is limited).
+-  **The requirement shall not restrict appropriate passive solar design.** The metric will be chosen to permit designers enough flexibility to design a home to well-known passive solar principles (south glazing =~ 4-6% of floor area, windows are protected by appropriate overhangs, N/E/W glazing is limited).

 #### Possible language for the proposed requirement ####